 After Ivan the Terrible besieged Kazan in 1550, the city’s Muslim population were forced to stay outside the inner city, residing in a suburb at the intersection of the Bulak canal and urban posad.
 The settlement then came to be known as the Tatar Sloboda.
 Over the course of several centuries, the Tatar Sloboda helped to preserve and develop Tatar traditions and culture.
 Over the last decade, the city has focused on the restoration of this historic district to preserve the city’s cultural heritage.

-The Tatar Settlement before and after restoration © Kazan
+The Tatar Settlement before and after restoration © City of Kazan

-Bauman Street – before and after rejuvenation © Kazan
+Bauman Street – before and after rejuvenation © City of Kazan

-Images showing the Tatar Settlement before rejuvenation © Lee Kuan Yew World City Prize
+Images showing the Tatar Settlement before rejuvenation © Damien Woon

 Creating a pleasant urban environment

 Kazan has embarked on a number of environmental development, or urban greenery projects, with the aim of improving the city through architecture, landscaping and by creating public gardens and recreational areas.
 These public improvement projects not only beautify the city, they also have a positive influence on the users’ behaviour.
 The city noted that in areas where the projects have been completed, people take greater care of the environment and no longer leave rubbish in the parks.

 Kazan waterfront – a promenade of activities for the people © City of Kazan